How to Start a New Garden Design

 Now that you know what purpose your garden design and landscape will serve, and what proportions it can accommodate, it’s time to begin the search for the right plants.
 You want to make sure that your plant selections will WORK in your environment.

-The 2012 USDA Plant Hardiness Zone Map is the standard by which gardeners and growers can determine which plants are most likely to thrive at a location.
+The USDA Plant Hardiness Zone Map is the standard by which gardeners and growers can determine which plants are most likely to thrive at a location.
 The map is based on the average annual minimum winter temperature, divided into 10-degree F zones.
-In Parker, Colorado we do well with Zone 4, or Zone 5 plants if you can offer some additional protection.
-The internet or our Plant Catalog are great places to start your research, but a good knowledgeable nurseryman will help ensure your choices will be successful- especially if you have specific concerns such as avoiding toxic plants or finding plants that are deer resistant.
+In Parker, Colorado we are in Zone 5 but do well with Zone 4 or Zone 5 plants, especially if you can offer some additional protection.
+The internet or our Plant Catalog are great places to start your research, but a good knowledgeable nurseryman will help ensure your choices will be successful, especially if you have specific concerns such as finding plants that are deer or rabbit resistant.

 Finally, take into consideration year round interest and color.
 Placement of some evergreens will ensure winter interest.
 Many deciduous trees and shrubs have beautiful flowers in spring, and berries or fruit in the fall.
 And many plants, even without foliage, provide shape and color.
-Consider adding hibiscus – a popular flowering plant – to your garden design for a mid-summer pop of color.
 With these things in mind, you will be able to enjoy a lush, hardy and health outdoor space all year long, for many years to come!

 Pine Lane Nursery Garden Center in Parker, CO

-Pine Lane Nursery is a family owned, full service garden center in business since 1983.
-We offer an extensive inventory including fast growing trees, shrubs, and bushes from our tree farm (we bring in trees from Oregon, Idaho, Missouri and Colorado); beautiful annual and perennial plants (such as hibiscus); seasonal veggies for your vegetable garden, and much more!
+Pine Lane Nursery is a family owned, full service garden center that has been in business since 1983.
+We offer an extensive inventory and a wide variety of trees, shrubs, beautiful perennial and annual flowers, ornamental grasses, seasonal vegetables and herbs, houseplants, pottery and more!

-Based in Parker, CO, Pine Lane Nursery services the surrounding areas of Centennial, Castle Rock, Denver, Aurora, Englewood, Highlands Ranch, and more.
-Need help with your garden design, on finding the right trees and shrubs for your landscape, or on choosing the best annual and perennial plants for your home?
+Based in Parker, Colorado, Pine Lane Nursery serves the surrounding areas of Centennial, Littleton, Castle Rock, Denver, Aurora, Englewood, Highlands Ranch, and more.
+Need help with your garden design, finding the right trees and shrubs for your landscape, or choosing the best annual and perennial plants for your home?
 Call us at (303) 841-3009 or stop by the garden center today!